AGN jet feedback on a moving mesh: gentle cluster heating by weak shocks and lobe disruption: Results

 \subsubsection{Where does the energy go?}

-In any numerical experiment, it is desirable to have a control against which to compare setups that test the physics in question; in our case the run without a jet acts as a control against which to compare runs with different power jets.
-For example, in order to understand how the jets effect the energetics of the system one could compare differences in certain energy components between the runs and at different times.
-However, it is important to remember that, like the simulations with a jet, the one without jet feedback itself evolves in response to various physical processes and that the non-linear nature of the evolution of the mechanisms involved means that differences observed in systems' properties may be a result of both the direct and indirect impact that the jet (or lack thereof) has on its environment.

-Specifically, the action of a jet can directly change the properties of the ambient medium, which not only directly increases the energy content of the system, but additionally impacts other physical processes such as radiative cooling rates and star formation (and hence stellar feedback), compared to those in the non-jet run.
-As such, any difference found in the energy content of the two systems is a combination of both the energy directly injected by the jet and energy gains/losses that arise from the other physical processes that are themselves impacted by the action of the jet.
-Hence, the difference in energy between a jet and non-jet run can exceed the total energy input of the jet, as is the case for the high power jet run (see Table~\ref{tab:delta_E}).
-In addition to the non-linear nature of the physical processes and their inter-dependant evolution, the stochastic nature of simulations and the effect that small perturbations (such as the very process of jet launching) can have on the system\footnote{For example, when a jet is launched, the constituent cells require a short time-step.
+Differences in the energy content of any two systems is a combination of energy directly injected by the jet and differences in energy gains/losses that arise from the other physical processes, such as radiative cooling, star formation, and stellar feedback, that are themselves impacted by the jet action.
+Therefore, the energy difference between a jet and non-jet run could exceed the total energy input of the jet, as is the case for the high power jet run (see Table~\ref{tab:delta_E}).
+In addition to the non-linear nature of the physical processes and their inter-dependant evolution, the stochastic nature of simulations and the effect that small perturbations (such launching a small scale jet) can have on the system\footnote{For example, when a jet is launched, the constituent cells require a short time-step.
 Criteria that limit the relative positions of neighbour cells on the time-step hierarchy can result in the propagation of time-steps far from the jet itself that are smaller than in the run without a jet.} can also result in differences between runs \citep[see e.g.,][]{KellerEtAl2019}.
-While such differences appear as only very small fluctuations when compared to the whole system and do no change the global properties, they can be large compared to the total injected jet energy, especially for the low power jet.
-Therefore one has to bare these points in mind when interpreting differences in the energetics between different simulations, and in the following analysis we have taken care to minimise and discuss the impact that said influences could have on our results.
+While such differences appear as only very small fluctuations when compared to the whole system, they can be large compared to the total injected jet energy.